paulosabayomi/custup-doc/docs/quick-start.md

 import CustUp from 'https://cdn.jsdelivr.net/npm/custup@latest/src/custup.min.js'
 ```

-## Using with React JS
+## Using with Frameworks

-CustUp can also work in React JS applications, check out the guide on how to [install and use CustUp in your React JS application here](/docs/guides/react-integration).
+CustUp currently supports React JS, check out the guide on how to [install and use CustUp in your React JS application here](/docs/frameworks/react-js).